Guide to Riding a Motorcycle with A Passenger

 An experienced motorcycle rider as passenger can anticipate your moves and knows already about the protocol a good passenger makes.

 First Step Pre Ride Passenger Briefing: Before your passenger climbs onto your motorcycle, host a pre-ride briefing with them.
 Of course you’ve already either provided or insured they have full riding gear just as you do.
 A certified full face helmet (or helmet with visor) which fits; sturdy jacket made of leather; gloves, sturdy pants/ thick jeans; sturdy boots covering the ankle and protective eye wear against the sun.
-Ensure they are dressed for comfort no matter what conditions you’ll be riding in.
+Ensure passengers are dressed for comfort no matter what conditions you’ll be riding in.
 Do not take a passenger without the aforementioned gear – their safety is in your hands.

 Brief Your Passenger on the Following: